Kansas City Metro Hits More Than 1,000 COVID Deaths

-To give you a better idea how many people have gotten sick, those numbers represent about 5% of the state's population.
+To give you a better idea how many people have gotten sick, those numbers represent about five percent of the states' populations.

+This is all comes one day after the Kansas City metro hit 1,000 COVID deaths.

 “I had an opportunity to speak with Bishop Jordan, actually to visit with Bishop Jordan briefly last evening,” says Jarius Jones of the Pentecostal Church of God in Christ in Kansas City.

-Something earlier this year, Jarius Jones wouldn’t have been able to do, since the 88-year-old bishop was at Saint Joseph Medical Center, in Kansas City, battlingCOVID-19.
+That's something earlier this year that Jones wouldn’t have been able to do, since the 88-year-old bishop was at Saint Joseph Medical Center battlingCOVID-19.

-“For the 82 days that he was there we could not see him physically or we could not contact or have physically contact,” says Jones.
+“For the 82 days that he was there, we could not see him physically or we could not contact or have physically contact,” said Jones.

 “I actually feel like I’ve been reborn again,” is what Bishop Jordan said as he was leaving.